Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 Round storage round = rounds[roundIndex];

-// price stored as wei ETH per 1 full token (accounting for token decimals)
+// price stored as wei ETH per 1 full token (with token decimals)

 // Example: if 1 token = 0.001 ETH, then price = 0.001 * 1e18 = 1e15